This flexible foundation course in art and design is taught online through a mix of self-directed study, live study days and a student community hub.

 Yes, simply enter the gift voucher code at the online checkout.

-The first instalment is payable on booking and submitting the application form, the second instalment will be due 5 June and third instalment will be due 27 September 2021.
+The first instalment is payable on booking and submitting the application form.

 Fees include all tuition and tutorials, materials are not included.